misssoft/Fan.Javascript/README.md

 After start
 - The web app will be running at: http://localhost:3000   (in Chrome, a refresh is needed to load API data)
-- The web api will be runnign at: http://localhost:3001/users
+- The web api will be running at: http://localhost:3001/users